Rohanmrao/Cleaner_Bot/README.md

-# Cleaner_Bot
+Cleaner_Bot made for Hashcode 23

-Hashcode 23
+Team : Shivani, Pratham, Katti and Rohan.

-Team : Shivani, Pratham , Katti and I.
+Our repo contains our some of our simulation files, our computer vision algorithm and arduino files.